 - a.
-The military equipment described in Crescent City Police Department Policy 710 is necessary because there is no reasonable alternative that can achieve the same objective of officer and civilian safety. - b.
-Crescent City Police Department Policy 710 will safeguard the public's welfare, safety, civil rights, and civil liberties. - c.
+The military equipment described in Crescent City Police Department Policy 710 (REV. 8/15/22) as approved by Ordinance No. 832 is necessary because there is no reasonable alternative that can achieve the same objective of officer and civilian safety. - b.
+Crescent City Police Department Policy 710 will safeguard the public's welfare, safety, civil rights, and civil liberties.

+c.
 The military equipment identified in Crescent City Police Department Policy 710 is reasonably cost effective compared to available alternatives that can achieve the same objective of officer and civilian safety.

 SECTION 4.
 APPROVAL OF POLICY.
-The Crescent City Police Department Policy 710: Military Equipment (2022) attached hereto and made a part hereof by this reference, is hereby approved by the City Council.
+The Crescent City Police Department Policy 710: Military Equipment (REV. 8/15/22) attached hereto and made a part hereof by this reference, is hereby confirmed as approved by the City Council.